Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Proofs in Section

-In all the proofs, for some radius $r > 0$, we use $B_r(x)$ to denote the (open) Euclidean ball, and $\bar{B}_r(x)$ is the closure.
+We use $B_r(x)$ to denote the (open) Euclidean ball, and $\bar{B}_r(x)$ is the closure, for some radius $r > 0$.
 To emphasize the dimension, we use superscript $B_r^{m}(x)$ to stand for the Euclidean ball in $\R^m$, and similarly $B_r^{d}(x)$ means the Euclidean ball in $\R^d$.